Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Where resume liars get hired

-According to the survey, the company with the most respondents who admitted to lying was European software corporation SAP, with 12.5% of the surveyed employees admitting to lying, followed by Amazon (11.57%), Cisco (10.78%), PayPal (10.58%) and eBay (9.93%).
-Other major companies that had a relatively high rate of falsehoods among respondents were Microsoft (9.84%) and Oracle (9.19%).
+According to the survey, the European software corporation SAP had the most respondents who admitted to lying, at 12.5%.
+This was followed by Amazon (11.57%), Cisco (10.78%), PayPal (10.58%) and eBay (9.93%).
+Other major companies with a relatively high rate of falsehoods among respondents were Microsoft (9.84%) and Oracle (9.19%).

 Most job applicants are honest

-The company with the highest percentage of truthful respondents was Salesforce, with 97.17% denying ever having lied on a resume.
+Salesforce had the highest percentage of truthful respondents, with 97.17% denying ever having lied on a resume.
 Other companies with the most truthful employees based on resume honesty were Tableau (96.30%), Intuit (96.26%), LinkedIn (95.54%), Apple (94.83%), Adobe (93.14%), Facebook (92.68%) and Google (92.57%).

 The consequences of lying on your resume